it-zmatt/MassageWellness/README.md

 ### Manual Deployment
 1. Run `npm run build`
-2. Upload the contents of the `dist` folder to your web server
+2. Upload the contents of the `dist` folder to My web server
-3. Configure your server to serve the `index.html` file for all routes
+3. Configure My server to serve the `index.html` file for all routes

 ## 🎨 Customization